reymon359/gatsby-personal-site/content/posts/how-to-organize-yourself-to-get-things-done/index.md

 The hardest part of this system is getting started with it.
 Do not try to have a perfect way to organize yourself from day one.
 Focus on having something that works.

-Once you reach this point, review it after some time.
+Once you reach this point, review it from time to time.
 Check what is working and what isn’t.
 Look for ways to improve it.

 Ask yourself these simple questions every time you review your system: